kbeismann/my-dotfiles/README.md

-# dotfiles
+# Dotfiles

-Dotfiles for my Arch Linux setup.
+Dotfiles for an Arch Linux setup based on Sway, Termite, and Waybar.